Snakes: Colubrid

 The Milk Snake

-Lampropeltis triangulum is a member of the king snake family.
-It is a tricolored snake with yellow, black and red circumferential rings.
-They resemble the poisonous coral snake, but are differentiated from them by the arrangement of the 3 colors.
-Remember, "red and yellow kill a fellow, red and black venom lack".
+The milk snake, Lampropeltis Triangulum, is a member of the king snake family.
+It is a tricolored snake with yellow, black, and red circumferential rings.
+They resemble the poisonous coral snake, but are differentiated by the arrangement of the three colors.
+Remember, "red on yellow, kill a fellow; red on black, friend of Jack".

 The Grass Snake